-The East Chicago area played host to the 2019 MSPT Main Event at Majestic Star Casino which turned out to be a non-stop parade of top MSPT superstars.
-On this day one shone the brightest as Hao “John” Sun carried the overall chip lead from Day 1 all the way to his second MSPT Main Event title, becoming the 13th player in tour history to accomplish that feat.
+The East Chicago area played host to the MSPT154 Main Event at Majestic Star Casino which turned out to be a non-stop parade of top MSPT superstars.
+On this day one shone the brightest as John Sun carried the overall chip lead from Day 1 all the way to his second MSPT Main Event title, becoming the 13th player in tour history to accomplish that feat.

 The final table itself was a series of highs and lows with a number of big hands along the way.
-Justin Scovil was the first to fall after losing a race with tens to the A-K of Hao “John” Sun, this sparked Sun’s comeback and eliminated Scovil in 10th place ($5,286).
+Justin Scovil was the first to fall after losing a race with 10’s to the AK of John Sun, this sparked Sun’s comeback and eliminated Scovil in 10th place ($5,286).

-Greg Geller then ousted the short stack of Andrew Campbell who had already dodged one bullet against Baime but could not dodge another holding versus Geller’s sevens.
+Greg Geller then ousted the short stack of Andrew Campbell who had already dodged one bullet against Baime but could not dodge another holding versus Geller’s pocket 7’s.
 Campbell said goodbye in 8th place ($8,445).

 Robert Noe then ran into trouble.
 After being bluffed off a hand by Baime which cost him most of his stack, Noe pushed his last 110,000 chips in the middle with deuces but ran into DJ Buckley’s jacks and was sent to the payout window in 7th place ($10,635).